Nicklas-17/Nicklas-17/README.md

 Hi there, My name is Nicklas
-Currently based in Accra, Ghana 🌍
+I am Currently based in Accra, Ghana 🌍

 Software Engineer at 'Build The Company'